Christians United for Israel: History

 The first college chapter of Christians United for Israel was established at California State University, Bakersfield.
 At the 2011 CUFI Washington Summit, it was reported that "CUFI on Campus" chapters had been formed or were in the process of formation on over 75 college campuses and CUFI was reported to have a presence on 225 campuses.
 As of November 2017, when CUFI Action Fund Chairwoman Sandra Hagee Parker testified before Congress during a hearing examining evidence of anti-Semitism on college campuses, CUFI on Campus reported 200 established chapters across the nation with an active presence on over 300 campuses.
 Parker testified that CUFI on Campus has trained over 3500 students since the campus program began in 2008.

 In March 2012, the number of members passed one million, a milestone that meant CUFI was the largest US-based pro-Israel organization.
 By January 2015, the membership passed two million.
 As of December 2018, CUFI's membership had grown to over 5.1 million people.

 In April 2018, the executive director position at CUFI changed hands for the first time since its founding.
 After founding Executive Director David Brog stepped down and took an alternate position as Director of Strategic Affairs for CUFI, the executive board chose two women to fill the position as Co-Executive Directors.
-Diana Hagee, wife of CUFI founder and Chairman John Hagee, and Shari Dollinger, a Jewish woman who had been the Associate Director of CUFI since 2007, assumed joint responsibility for leading the day-to-day operations of Christians United for Israel.

 Activities

 A Night to Honor Israel

-CUFI host "Nights to Honor Israel" events in cities across the United States to express Christian solidarity with the State of Israel and the Jewish people.
+CUFI hosts "Nights to Honor Israel" events in cities across the United States to express Christian solidarity with the State of Israel and the Jewish people.
 Such "Night to Honor Israel" events have often sought to include members of local Jewish communities.
 Funds raised are often given to the local Jewish federations to assist with efforts in Israel.

 Washington/Israel Summit

 CUFI holds an annual summit to enable delegates to personally speak with their representatives on behalf of Israel.
-In response to particular current events, CUFI also mobilizes its members through Rapid Response Alerts to raise popular support for Israel and lobby the U.S. Congress in support of Israel.
 On July 17, 2017, Vice President Mike Pence spoke to thousands of CUFI members at the annual CUFI Washington DC Summit's Night to Honor Israel ceremony.